Jungle music: Ragga jungle

-Ragga jungle would become a major subgenre during 1994 and 1995, with popular tracks such as "Incredible" by M-Beat featuring General Levy, "Original Nuttah" by UK Apachi and Shy FX, "Sound Murderer / RIP" by Remarc, "Limb by Limb" by Hitman featuring Cutty Ranks, and "Code Red / Champion DJ" by Conquering Lion.
+Ragga jungle is a fusion genre that combines jungle with a heavy reggae influence.
+It would become a major subgenre during 1994 and 1995, with popular tracks such as "Incredible" by M-Beat featuring General Levy, "Original Nuttah" by UK Apachi and Shy FX, "Sound Murderer / RIP" by Remarc, "Limb by Limb" by Hitman featuring Cutty Ranks, and "Code Red / Champion DJ" by Conquering Lion.

 Jump-up

-In 1995, jump-up would also become a popular subgenre which came out of hardstep, with influences of various kinds of sound experiments, most importantly the bass line.
+In 1995, jump-up would also become a popular subgenre that came out of hardstep, with influences of various kinds of sound experiments, most importantly the bass line.
 Popular tracks of this subgenre include "Dred Bass" by Dead Dred, "Super Sharp Shooter" by DJ Zinc, "This Style" by Shy FX, "R.I.P" (DJ Hype Remix) by Remarc and DJ Zinc's remix of the Fugees' "Ready or Not".
 The genre would later regain popularity in the early 2000s with new productions by artists such as Shimon & Andy C, Bad Company, DJ Hazard and Pendulum.

+Ambient jungle

+Also known as atmospheric drum and bass, intelligent jungle and intelligent drum and bass, ambient jungle is categorized by a stronger emphasis on atmospheric, melodic elements than complex, re-sequenced breakbeats.
+Ambient jungle evolved out of the breakbeat hardcore scene in the early 1990s in contrast to darkside.
+Hardcore's influence on ambient jungle can be heard in the B-side of Dieselboy's 1994 mixtape, Future Sound of Hardcore.
+LTJ Bukem is generally considered the originator of this genre and his label Good Looking Records put out many of its most celebrated releases in the 1990s.
+Iconic artists in this subgenre include LTJ Bukem, Wax Doctor, Peshay, Blu Mar Ten and Omni Trio.